 From nothing to multiple million dollar businesses

 Pejman (PJ) Ghadimi is a serial entrepreneur.
 He’s made millions of dollars through a variety of businesses, over and over and over.
 But his life didn’t start out that way.
 He and his mother immigrated to the United States from Iran via France with almost no money and no connections.
 But PJ was determined that whatever he did, he would be a success at it.
 At 14 PJ could not legally work in the United States, but he still found jobs and was extremely successful at a very young age.
 PJ stepped into the banking industry and worked his butt off to outperform and outpace his fellow employees and was promoted multiple times, once with a 100% pay increase!
 PJ went on to start multiple business’s, websites, and even made a couple million in real estate along the way.
+There are many SEO and internet marketers that invest in real estate.
 Hear more of his inspirational story on this episode of The Invest For More Podcast with Mark Ferguson.

 Be sure to check out the bottom of this post for the full transcript.